European shares up on steel rally, easing of bond sell-off fears

 The pan-European FTSEurofirst 300 index, which had

-at one stage been down by as much as 0.8 percent, was up 0.7
+at one stage been down by as much as 0.8 percent, went up 0.5

 Germany's DAX, which hit a record high last month,